ArturoBarriga/EvaluAI-Project/README.md

 ## Repository Structure

 The repository is organized into two main components: the backend, which provides the API and coordinates the automated evaluation workflow, and the frontend, which provides the web interface used by instructors.
-Additional configuration files are included to support Docker-based execution, environment configuration, and example-based testing.
+Additional directories contain synthetic examples for testing the platform and the materials and experimental configuration associated with the case study.
+Configuration files are also included to support Docker-based execution and environment setup.

 ```text
 EvaluAI-Project-main/